nodemailer/wildduck/setup/README.md

 What it does not configure:

 1. **DNS settings**.
 These you need to handle yourself.
 See domainname-nameserver.txt file after installation for DNS configuration (includes DKIM)
+2. No **Antispam** nor **antivirus**.
+This you need to configure yourself.
+Wild Duck is preconfigured to move all messages with common spam headers to a spam folder instead of INBOX, so in most cases it should be enough to configure SpamAssassin/ClamAV for Haraka.

 ## Security